amoe/lotdd/README.md

 especially since we use `camelCase` for member function names where Langr does not.

+## Logging

+At chapter 8, Langr wants to use logging.
+He chooses the "rlog" library.
+I couldn't find where this is available.
+I chose spdlog instead, because I already know how to link with this.
+You can install it with `libspdlog-dev` on Debian.

 ## Errata

 Errata for the book are located here: